msv-lab/llm-play/README.md

             ...
             └── 9_3.md

-The class identifiers across multiple directories are not consistent.
+The class identifiers are consistent only within samples for a single (model, prompt) pair.

-This equivalence is defined via a shell command that exits with the zero status code when two answers are equivalent.
 The classes are computed using [disjoint-set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).

 Equivalence relations can be composed by repeated partitioning:

-    llm-play --partition data --equivalence "$EQUIVALENCE1" --output classes1 llm-play --partition classes1 --equivalence "$EQUIVALENCE2" --output classes2
+    llm-play --partition data --relation "$EQUIVALENCE1" --output classes1 llm-play --partition classes1 --relation "$EQUIVALENCE2" --output classes2

+An equivalence is defined via a builtin function or a shell command.
+The builtin relation `__ID__` checks if two answers are syntactically identical.
+The builtin relation `__TRIMMED_CASE_INSENSITIVE__` weakens the criteria by ignoring trailing whitespaces and is not case sensitive.

+A relation defined via a shell command holds iff the command exits with the zero status code.
+For example, this is to group answers into equivalence classes based `qwen2.5-7b-instruct`'s judgement:

+    --relation "llm-play --model qwen2.5-7b-instruct 'Are these two answers equivalent: <answer1>'%%CONDENSED_ESCAPED_DATA1%%'</answer1> and <naswer2>'%%CONDENSED_ESCAPED_DATA2%%'</answer2>?' --predicate"
-The equivalence relation can be configured:

-- Using the `-c` option to select a predefined equivalence command.
-- Or, specifying a custom equivalence command using the `--equivalence` option.

-Paritioning can also be performed on-the-fly while querying models if any non-trivial equivalence relations is specified explicitly with `--equivalence`.
+The equivalence relation can be configured using the `-c` option to select a predefined equivalence command when using the options `--diff`, `--equal` or `--partition`.
+Paritioning can also be performed on-the-fly while sampling responses if an equivalence relation is specified explicitly with `--relation`.

 ## Data Analysis